clintjedwards/gofer/website/docs/how-does-gofer-work.md

 ### Object Store

 Gofer provides a built in object store [you can access with the Gofer CLI](cli/gofer_pipeline_store).
 This object store provides a caching and data transfer mechanism so you can pass values from one container to the next, but also store objects that you might need for all containers.

+### Secret Store

+Gofer provides a built in secret store [you can access with the Gofer CLI](cli/gofer_pipeline_secret).
+This secret store provides a way to pass secret values needed by your pipeline configuration into Gofer.